outsidedav/swift/analytics/mobile_analytics.md

 ## What to do next
 {: #what-to-do-next notoc}

- - To learn more about the service, read through our [documentation](/docs/services/mobileanalytics/index.html#getting-started-tutorial).
+ - To learn more about the service, read through the [documentation](/docs/services/mobileanalytics/index.html#getting-started-tutorial).

  - For an introduction to working with mobile services and {{site.data.keyword.Bluemix_notm}}, see [Getting started with Mobile apps on IBM Cloud](/docs/services/mobile/index.html).

- - Starter Kits are one of the fastest way to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
+ - Starter Kits are one of the fastest ways to leverage the capabilities of {{site.data.keyword.cloud_notm}}.
 View all the available starter kits in the [Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
 Download the code.
 Run the App!

  - You can use the [Swagger UI](https://mobile-analytics-dashboard.ng.bluemix.net/analytics-service/) to quickly review REST API documentation.